krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 ## Founders Hub

 It's no secret that we applied to the Microsoft Founders Hub program and received substantial help from Microsoft.
-In addition to Azure credits (ranging from 1000 USD to 150000 UDF), you will receive GitHub Enterprise seats, Visual Studio Enterprise licenses, OpenAI credits, Microsoft consultations, and much more [^3], all without any commitments.
+In addition to Azure credits (ranging from 1000 USD to 150000 USD), you will receive GitHub Enterprise seats, Visual Studio Enterprise licenses, OpenAI credits, Microsoft consultations, and much more [^3], all without any commitments.
 This is great for any startup.

 # Conclusion